GuohaoDai/guohaodai.github.io/_pages/about.md

   - /about.html
 ---

 Guohao Dai has received his B.Eng. degree in 2023 from [Shenzhen University](https://en.szu.edu.cn/), China.
-Previously, He engaged in research under the supervision of [Prof. Wei W. Xing](https://wayxing.github.io/).
-He is familiar with yield analysis of circuits  and multi-fidelity fusion models.
+He will be attending [Hong Kong University of Science and Technology (Guangzhou)](https://www.hkust-gz.edu.cn/) as a M.Phil. student.